dgaydukov/cert-aws/files/sa.md

 * Small scale consistent throughput (Kinesis Data Streams is designed  and optimized for large data throughputs)
 * Long-term data storage and analytics (By default Kinesis Data Streams stores data 24 hours, you can extend retention up to 7 days, if you need longer you should consired RDS/DynamoDb/S3/Glacier)

+Queue vs Streaming
+* queue (not reactive) - you have to poll data, once it polled it removed from queue
+* streaming (reactive) - many consumer notify of changes, events stay for long time (not deleted)

 ###### AWS Lambda
 Lambda - piece of code that can be executed without any server env (just write code in javascript and it will run).